 For a half-dozen years, Dana Pullman (in photo) headed a union representing law enforcement officers.
 He’s now become acquainted with law enforcement in a very different way.
-Two days ago, on August 21, Pullman, former president of the State Police Association of Massachusetts, along with Anne Lynch, a prominent state lobbyist, was arrested at his home and then charged in Boston federal court with wire fraud, honest services fraud and obstruction in connection with the misuse of an estimated $75,000 in funds from the Boston-based union.
-Defense attorney Martin Weinberg says Pullman is denying all charges and “never acted in a manner that compromised his loyalty to his union.”
+Two days ago, on August 21, Pullman, former president of the State Police Association of Massachusetts, was arrested at his home and then charged in Boston federal court with wire fraud, honest services fraud and obstruction in connection with the misuse of an estimated $75,000 in funds from the Boston-based union.
+A now-retired state lobbyist, Anne Lynch, also was arrested and charged.
+Pullman’s attorney, Martin Weinberg, says his client denies all charges and “never acted in a manner that compromised his loyalty to his union.”
 Each defendant has been released on a $25,000 bond.
-The arrests and charges follow a joint probe by the FBI and the IRS.
+The actions follow a joint probe by the FBI and the IRS.

 On July 12, Howard Janoske, co-owner of an HVAC and plumbing company in Maryland, was sentenced in U.S. District Court for the Eastern District of Virginia to six months of home confinement and two years of supervised probation for his role in a conspiracy to commit honest services fraud, theft and embezzlement over a three-year period.
 He also was ordered to pay restitution in the sum of $23,367, pay a fine of $25,000 and forfeit $92,432 in assets.
 Janoske had pleaded guilty in March.
 The actions follow a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.